 - I want to lose weight.
 All my favorite celebrities are gluten free, thin and healthy.

 Again, be completely honest with yourself when choosing #1, #2 or #3.
-Why?
+Why are you saying, “Help!
+I’m gluten free.
+Now what?”
 Because each statement likely associates the gluten-free lifestyle with something unique.
 Let me explain:

 - If you chose #1, you absolutely, positively – 150% – need to refrain from gluten.
 There is no magic cure or medication you can take to make Celiac disappear, except for remaining 100% gluten free.
 If you fall into this category, then you should spend a few days (or even a week) completely clearing out your kitchen.
 Remove any and all things with gluten and/or that have touched gluten (ie. toaster).
 You can read more about this via, “Make Your Kitchen Gluten-Free – Six Steps to Get Rid of the Gluten.”
 (Make note: I do not have Celiac, so I do not live this way.)

 - If you chose #2, then you also fall into the category where the only “cure” is to adopt a 100% gluten-free lifestyle.
 (I fall into this category -> perhaps you have a story like mine.)
 The difference between #1 and #2 is that with #2 typically (but not in all cases) if your food “touches” food with gluten in it you will not become ill.
-I never deliberately allow my food to “mingle” with the gluteneous food, but I do not operate in a 100% gluten-free kitchen, and it has been okay for me.
+I never deliberately allow my food to “mingle” with gluten, but I do not operate in a 100% gluten-free kitchen (because I don’t need to), and it has been okay for me.

 - If you chose #3, then my first recommendation is to read, “Gluten Free is the new Atkins.”
 Help yourself understand why you think going gluten free will help you.
 It’s not an easy lifestyle.
 It’s not just about giving up wheat bread and white pasta.
-Know, too, that if you plan on just switching from your regular cookies to gluten-free cookies that you likely aren’t saving any calories, carbs or fat grams.
+Know, too, that if you plan on simply switching from your regular cookies to gluten-free cookies that you likely aren’t saving any calories, carbs or fat grams.
 In fact, many times you’ll likely be adding to those numbers.
-That being said, if you adopt the “Real Food” way of gluten-free eating you will become healthier all around (more on “Real Food” gluten free later).
-If #3 is your statement, maybe you just need to adopt this “Real Food” way to life and not necessarily be gluten free.
+That being said, if you adopt the “real food” way of gluten-free eating you will become healthier all around.
+If #3 is your statement, maybe you just need to adopt this “real food” way for life, and not necessarily be gluten free.
 Think about it as I continue on….